-- 21. All building work must be carried out in accordance with the current provisions of the Building Code of Australia (National Construction Code). - Reason: To comply with the Environmental Planning and Assessment Act 1979, as amended and the Environmental Planning and Assessment Regulation 2000. - 22.
-Access and services for people with disabilities shall be provided to the 'affected part' of the building in accordance with the requirements of the Access to Premises Standard 2010, the National Construction Code 2013 and the recommendations contained within the 'Access Review Scheme 1.1' (rev.: A), prepared by Morris Goding Access Consulting dated 26 October 2017 and the statement prepared by Morris Goding Access Consulting dated 22 August 2019.
-Detailed plans, documentation and specification must accompany the application for a Construction Certification to the satisfaction of the Certifying Authority. - Reason: To ensure the provision of equitable and dignified access for all people in accordance with disability discrimination legislation and relevant Australian Standards. - 23.
-Prior to any excavation on or near the subject site the person/s having benefit of this consent are required to contact the NSW Dial Before You Dig Service (NDBYD) on 1100 to receive written confirmation from NDBYD that the proposed excavation will not conflict with any underground utility services.
-The person/s having the benefit of this consent are required to forward the written confirmation from NDBYD to their Principal Certifying Authority (PCA) prior to any excavation occurring.
-Reason: To ensure Council's assets are not damaged. - 24.
-Where work is likely to disturb or impact upon a utility installations, (e.g. power pole, telecommunications infrastructure etc.) written confirmation from the affected utility provider that they raise no objections to the proposed works must accompany an application for a Construction Certificate to the satisfaction of the Certifying Authority.
+17. All building work must be carried out in accordance with the current provisions of the Building Code of Australia (National Construction Code).

+Reason: To comply with the Environmental Planning and Assessment Act 1979, as amended and the Environmental Planning and Assessment Regulation 2000.

+18. Access and services for people with disabilities shall be provided to the 'affected part' of the building in accordance with the requirements of the Access to Premises Standard 2010, the National Construction Code 2013 and the recommendations contained within the 'Access Review Scheme 1.1' (rev.: A), prepared by Morris Goding Access Consulting dated 26 October 2017 and the statement prepared by Morris Goding Access Consulting dated 22 August 2019.
+Detailed plans, documentation and specification must accompany the application for a Construction Certification to the satisfaction of the Certifying Authority.

+Reason: To ensure the provision of equitable and dignified access for all people in accordance with disability discrimination legislation and relevant Australian Standards.

+19. Prior to the issue of a relevant Construction Certificate, where work is likely to disturb or impact upon a utility installations, (e.g. power pole, telecommunications infrastructure etc.), written confirmation from the affected utility provider that they raise no objections to the proposed works must be provided to the satisfaction of the Certifying Authority.

-- Reason: To ensure no unauthorised work to public utility installations and to minimise costs to Council. - 25.
-External materials must be pre colour coated on manufacture having a low glare and reflectivity finish.
+Reason: To ensure no unauthorised work to public utility installations and to minimise costs to Council.

+20. External materials must be pre colour coated on manufacture having a low glare and reflectivity finish.
 The reflectivity index of roof finishes and glazing is to be no greater than 20% so as not to result in glare that causes any nuisance or interference to any person or place.
-Details demonstrating compliance must be submitted to, and approved by, Council's City Architect prior to issue of the relevant Construction Certificate. - Reason: To have a minimal impact on neighbouring properties and the public domain.
+Details demonstrating compliance must be submitted to, and approved by, Council's City Architect prior to issue of the relevant Construction Certificate.

+Reason: To have a minimal impact on neighbouring properties and the public domain.